cewaite/manapool/README.md

 1. Create a folder in your Godot project directory; whereever you want to store the game

 2. https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

+3. Import the project into Godot and you're set

+Up to you if you want to fork off onto other branches, just remember to oull before working and push when you've made enough progress.
+If we run into merge errors, we can try sorting it out but ultimately it would be easier if we kept our workflow linear.
+We can communicate when we'll be working and when we've pushed.

 <!-- CONTRIBUTING -->
 ## Contributing